suoglu/FPAM/README.md

 ## About

+**Work in Progress!**

-Combinational adder and multiplier modules for IEEE 754 single-precision and double-precision floating point format.
+Fully combinational adder and multiplier modules for IEEE 754 single-precision (binary32) and double-precision (binary64) floating point format.

 ## Modules